Posts

 Image

-Pine Hollow is another of those not very well known yet great hiking areas, it's located in the Upper Buffalo Wilderness with lots of private property scattered around the area, this makes access into the hollow a little challenging.
+Pine Hollow is another not very well known yet great hiking area, is located in the Upper Buffalo Wilderness with lots of private property around the area, this makes access to the hollow a little challenging.
 I’m sure this accounts for some of the lack of popularity, that along with the meager parking.
 North of the Mossville Church on Hwy.
 21 is an old road and locked gate on the west side of the highway, this is our parking spot.
-There is room here on the old road in front of the gate for probably three cars, and room for more in the grass along the highway. near the top of Pine Hollow We start our hike south on the old road parallel to the highway, it’s obvious this ‘road’ hasn’t seen anything but foot traffic for a long time and not even much of that, soon the road fizzles out and we come to a fence line.
-Across the fence is wooded pasture, we head west along the fence and enter in 100 yards a short forest under a powerline.
-I’m sure the
+There's room here on the old road in front of the gate for three cars, with more room in the grass along the highway. near the top of Pine Hollow We begin hiking south on the old road parallel to the highway, it’s obvious this ‘road’ hasn’t seen anything but foot traffic for a long time and not even much of that, soon the road fizzles out and we come to a fence line.
+Across the fence is wooded pasture, heading west along the fence in 100 yards we cross a short forest under...

 72 Cave Creek Bluffs